junxiren80/Junxi_BlueStampPortfolio/index.md

   }

   display.setTextColor(WHITE);
-  display.setTextSize(1); // CHANGED: Using crisp Size 1 for perfect line spacing
+  display.setTextSize(1); // CHANGED: Using Size 1 for line spacing

   // --- AIR QUALITY LINE ---
   // CHANGED: Positioned at the absolute top (Y=2) so nothing cuts it off